preciofishbone/OmniaDocsG2/release-notes/4.0.0/index.rst

-Upcoming Release 4.0.0 (Draft, these release notes are subject to change)
+Upcoming Release 4.0.0 (Draft)
 ========================================
+*NOTE: These releasnotes are a draft.
+Items might be added, altered or removed.*

 New features
 ----------------------------------------